Code-Institute-Submissions/rebeccadev-ms3-vinyl-revival-project_AugResub/README.md

 Vinyl Revival has been created for my MS3 project with the code institute.
 Users of the website will be able to register, create a profile and upload their record collection.
-In addition they will be able to view other records and have the ability to leave reviews.
+In addition they will be able to view other records within the community collection and search records that have been uploaded.
+The website will build upon existing skills within HTML, CSS and
+Javascript, and utilize new skills learned within Python, Jinja, using the Flask framework and Mongodb.

 Please [click here](https://vinyl-revival-project.herokuapp.com) to view the website.